A Brief History

 Since 1971 when the first BWY Teaching Course was run by Ken Thompson the organisation has established a high standard of Yoga teacher training.

 Today the BWY offers a teacher training programme

 for more details.
 The BWY accredits other yoga teacher training organisations, click here

 .
 In line with Wilfred Clark’s aspiration for yoga, the BWY provides a range of courses

 and routes for further study

 to support members who wish to develop their personal and professional understanding of yoga.

 In 1995 The British Wheel of Yoga was awarded National Governing Body status by the then Sports Council (now Sports England).

 The BWY celebrated its 50th anniversary in 2015 with a celebration of yoga at its annual Congress.

-Today, the British Wheel of Yoga is the largest yoga membership organisation in the UK, committed to promoting a greater understanding of yoga and its safe practice through experience, education, study and training.
+The British Wheel of Yoga is committed to promoting a greater understanding of yoga and its safe practice through experience, education, study and training.